manas-github/rental-app/README.md

 # Rental Application
 A cross-platform (iOS & Android) e- commerce mobile application to facilitate the process of renting furniture.
 This project has been developed using React native, TypeScript, MobX and CSS.
-The back - end of this project was also developed and is available [here](https://github.com/manas-github/rental-serverapp-springboot "Rental Application Backend")
+The back - end of this project was also developed and is available [here](https://github.com/manas-github/rental-serverapp-springboot "Rental Application Backend").

 The major functional feature of this project includes :
   - Signup
   - Login